mmitch/pdupes/README.md

   pdupes favors a small and simple codebase and more expensive higher language constructs over resource usage.

-* pdupes functionality should be verified by automated tests
+* pdupes functionality should be verified by automated tests.

 usage